sine2pi/Tensor-Rotation-Matrix/README.md

 #### Unlike metas rotary this ties into your decoder block so it takes fewer resources and almost no effort to install
 #### Usage :

-put this inside your textdecoder blovk before the forward pass: self.rotary = rotary(dims=dims, heads=heads)
+put this inside your textdecoder block before the forward pass:

+self.rotary = rotary(dims=dims, heads=heads)

 This in the forward:

 x = self.rotary(x)